 So, now what?
 You've built a script that pulls data from Google Ads and loads it into your data warehouse, but what happens tomorrow when you have thousands of new impressions?

 The key is to build your script in such a way that it can also identify incremental updates to your data.
 If you can identify some fields that auto-increment, you could use them to give your script the ability to recognize new data.
 You can then set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 From Google Ads to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Google Ads data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Google Ads to Redshift, Google Ads to BigQuery, Google Ads to Azure SQL Data Warehouse, Google Ads to PostgreSQL, Google Ads to Panoply, and Google Ads to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Google Ads to Redshift, Google Ads to BigQuery, Google Ads to Azure Synapse Analytics, Google Ads to PostgreSQL, Google Ads to Panoply, and Google Ads to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Google Ads to Grafana automatically.
-With just a few clicks, Stitch starts extracting your Google Ads data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+Products like Stitch were built to move data automatically, making it easy to integrate Google Ads with Grafana.
+With just a few clicks, Stitch starts extracting your Google Ads data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.